airayzing/Help-Docs-v2/api-references/contacts-and-chats-apis/getting-groups-segments.md

 ### Get Segments/Groups

-This API endpoint allows you to retrieve segments for your EleAPI application.
+This API endpoint allows you to retrieve segments for your eleapi application.

 **Endpoint URL:** `https://api.v7.express-chat.com/inbox/segments`